 Lord, I know I have not always trusted You as I should, and for that, I ask Your forgiveness.
 I realize that the purpose of Your testing is to transform me into the person You created me to be.
 I want that, Lord—with all my heart.

-In faith, I make this proclamation now from James 1:12: “Blessed is the man who endures temptation [testing]; for when he has been proved, he will receive the crown of life.”
+In faith, I make this proclamation now from James 1:12: “Blessed is the man who endures temptation [testing]; for when he has been approved, he will receive the crown of life.”
 I declare my trust in that truth about testing—and my ultimate trust in You, O Lord.
+Amen.